 transportation (e.g., taxi fare) to allow visually impaired County

-residents to attend social activities and for medical emergencies.
+residents to attend social activities.

 Advance approval is needed.
 Follow this link

 to more details.